raspiblitz/raspiblitz/FAQ.md

 ## How do I change the Name/Alias of my lightning node

-Use the "Change Name/Alias of Node" option in the main menu.
+Use the "Change Name/Alias of Node" option in the Lightning - LND Wallet Options menu.
 The RaspiBlitz will automatically reboot after this.

 ## What to do when on SSH I see "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!"